pureza/chembl-patent-annotator/README.md

 INFO  main                 EnsemblService                           Mapped 19,504 Ensembl Peptide ids to UniProt accessions.
 2,464 ids were not mapped!

 # Looking for new patents.
 Since the database is empty, it will retrieve all patents from SurePro
-INFO  pipeline-thread-0    PatentMetadataLoader                     Looking for new patents in jdbc:mysql://54.77.227.201/patent_anno_20120302, to copy them to jdbc:mysql://sark.ebi.ac.uk:3306/patent_annot?rewriteBatchedStatements=true&useSSL=false...
+INFO  pipeline-thread-0    PatentMetadataLoader                     Looking for new patents in ${surepro.url}, to copy them to ${patentannot.url}...
 WARN  pipeline-thread-0    PatentMetadataLoader                     The annotation database is empty!
 INFO  pipeline-thread-0    PatentMetadataLoader                     Loading the metadata for ALL patents.
 This will take a few minutes...
 INFO  pipeline-thread-0    PatentMetadataLoader                     Finished copying the metadata of 3,725,720 patents!